satyaranjanb1995/EmailSend/README.md

-# EmailSend
+# EmailSendToDefaulters
-Sending email using python smtp library
+Sending email using python smtp library to defaulters